LuanRoger/CouponTake/README.md

 The Docker will be used to build the images and run the containers and the Docker Composer is to create a cluster with all APIs and services running on.
 The OpenSSL is just to create the RSA keys used by ```CouponTakeInfra.Auth``` to sign the JWTs.

-Clone the repository:
+### Clone the repository
 ```bash
 git clone https://github.com/LuanRoger/CouponTake.git
 cd CouponTake
 ```

-Build the Flutter project for the web:
+### Build the Flutter project for the web
 ```bash
 flutter build web --release
 ```
 > NOTE: At the actual moment is preferable that the project is builded by Flutter in the **beta** channel, because some widget is not themed for Material 3 in the stable channel.

-Create the the certificates path to store the public and private key that will be used to sign the JWTs:
+### Create the the certificates
+Firs create the path to store the public and private key that will be used to sign the JWTs.
 Create a folder called ```certificates``` on the ```CouponTake/CouponTakeInfra/``` path:
 ```bash
 mkdir CouponTakeInfra/certificates